tableau/hyper-api-samples/Community-Supported/flights-data-incremental-refresh/README.md

 This sample is based on the content the Hyper team presented in the Hands on Training session "Hands-on: Leverage the Hyper Update API and Hyper API to Keep Your Data Fresh on Tableau Server" at Tableau Conference 2022 ([slides available here](https://mkt.tableau.com/tc22/sessions/live/430-HOT-D1_Hands-onLeverageTheHyperUpdate.pdf)).

-It demonstrates how to implement an incremental refresh based on the Hyper API and the [Hyper Update API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_how_to_update_data_to_hyper.htm).
-It showcases this based on fligths data from the [OpenSkyAPI](https://github.com/openskynetwork/opensky-api).
-The sample should serve as a starting point for anyone looking to incrementally publish and update datasources on Tableau Server/Cloud.
+This script pulls down flights data from the [OpenSkyAPI](https://github.com/openskynetwork/opensky-api), creates a hyper database with this data and uses the [Hyper Update API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_how_to_update_data_to_hyper.htm) to implement an incremental refresh on your Tableau Server/Cloud.
+The first time this script is executed, the database file is simply published.

 # Get started